 When Is the Best Time to Lay Sod?

 Knowing when to lay sod can dramatically increase the chances of establishing a healthy lawn the first time around.
-Follow these tips on the best time of year to lay sod for St. Augustine, Bermuda, and Zoysia grass.
+For the best sod installation in Houston, follow these tips on the best time of year to lay sod for St. Augustine, Bermuda, and Zoysia grass.

 St. Augustine Sod